 While the journey of matcha tea is traditionally associated with Japanese tea ceremonies, nowadays Matcha green tea has undergone a boom in popularity and its vivid green color and cleansing flavor are featured across a host of food and drink formats.
 We like to keep things simple though, and think that with its revitalizing taste, Matcha is perfect for a moment of pause to reset and reenergize.
-Its bright flavor also pairs well with ginger and mint making it a great partner with a fresh salad or a healthy mid-afternoon snack.
+Its bright flavor also pairs well with ginger and mint, making it a great partner with a fresh salad or a healthy mid-afternoon snack.
 GET THE BEST FROM YOUR BREW

 2. Ruxton CH and Hart VA.
 Black tea is not significantly different from water in the maintenance of normal hydration in human subjects: results from a randomized controlled trial.
 Br J Nutr.
 106(4): 588-95, 2011.